tobiastimm/raiju/README.md

 1. File > Preferences > Color Theme > Raijū
 1. Optional: Use the settings below for a better and more minimalistic experience

+## Supported Languages

+The following languages & frameworks are supported by the `Classic` variant

+- JavaScript
+  - React
+  - AngularJS
+- TypeScript / Flow
+- ReasonML
+- Java
+- C#
+- JSON
+- HTML
+- CSS
+  - SCSS
+  - LESS
+  - Stylus
+- XML
+- YML
+- PHP
+- Markdown

+> Currently not all languages/frameworks are supported by the `next` theme.
+>
+> If one specific language / framework is missing, feel free to open a [Github issue](https://github.com/tobiastimm/raiju/issues)

 ## Feedback / Issues

 Do you like the theme?
 Don't hesitate to share your thoughts!